Platelet-Rich Plasma (PRP) and Surgical Biology: Understanding PRP Preparation and the Body’s Natural Repair Processes

 • controlled platelet isolation

-These features are intended to support consistent PRP preparation while maintaining efficiency in busy clinical settings.
+These features are designed to support consistent PRP preparation workflows in clinical environments.

-Importantly, preparation systems are designed to assist clinicians in producing platelet-rich plasma, while clinical use decisions remain the responsibility of the treating physician.
+Importantly, PRP preparation systems assist clinicians in producing platelet-rich plasma, while clinical use decisions remain the responsibility of the treating physician.

-Although PRP has been studied for several decades, the scientific community continues to investigate several important questions:
+Although platelet-rich plasma has been studied for decades, researchers continue investigating several important questions.

-• How PRP preparations vary across centrifugation systems
+• how PRP preparations vary between centrifugation systems

 Conclusion

-Platelet-rich plasma represents a unique intersection between surgical practice and biologic science.
+Platelet-rich plasma represents an intersection between surgical practice and biologic research.
 By concentrating platelets derived from a patient’s own blood, PRP preparation systems allow clinicians to produce autologous biologic preparations within clinical environments.

 Regulatory Notice

 Transcend Biologics systems are intended for the preparation of autologous platelet-rich plasma.
-Clinical use of PRP is determined by the treating physician.
-Statements regarding clinical applications reflect published scientific literature and are not intended to imply FDA-cleared indications.
+The clinical use of PRP is determined by the treating physician.

 References

-Jo CH et al. Platelet-rich plasma for arthroscopic rotator cuff repair: systematic review and meta-analysis.
+Jo CH et al. Platelet-rich plasma for arthroscopic rotator cuff repair.
 Scientific Reports.

 Aggarwal AK et al. Platelet-rich plasma in orthopedic surgery.
 Orthopedics.

-Chen X et al. Platelet-rich plasma in rotator cuff repair: systematic review.
+Chen X et al. Platelet-rich plasma in rotator cuff repair.
 Arthroscopy.

 El-Sharkawi M et al. Platelet-rich plasma in spinal fusion surgery.
 Aging Clinical and Experimental Research.